Quality Products

 Beef

 Today the quality of beef produced in Quebec equals or exceeds the quality of cattle raised in the rest of Canada or in the United States.
-It is particularly measured by the degree of marbling of the meat.
+It is measured by the degree of marbling of the meat.
 This marbling is a differentiation factor for the product marketed by retailers and the HRI (hotel, restaurant and institutions) sector and makes it possible to supply the different markets with differentiated products.
 Quality is also measured by greater uniformity in carcass weights, genetic history and the age of the animals at slaughter.
 Here again, Quebec’s product compares favourable to what the competition offers.

 Grading